 The S-Probe is equipped with a monochromatic Al Kα x-ray source.
 The typical x-ray spot size used for analysis is 800 microns, but smaller spot size analysis is possible down to 50 microns.
 Samples up to 3x3 cm can be measured.

-200 kV HR transmission electron microscope with DF scanning capabilities (S/TEM), EDAX, diffraction, and tomography.
+200 kV HR transmission electron microscope with DF scanning capabilities (S/TEM), EDAX Elite-T EDS, diffraction, and tomography.
 Supplied with a Gatan Ultrascan CCD digital camera.
-Point to point resolution is 0.24 nm.
+Point to point resolution is 0.24 nm with information limit of 0.102 nm.

 Contact Ellen Lavoie at email@example.com for training or questions.